How to Effectively Communicate with Frontline Employees

 Workers aren't oblivious.
 They notice.
 And the next time you ask for feedback, response rates plummet because they've learned their input doesn't actually matter.

-Organizations that act consistently on feedback score highest, but "acting on feedback" doesn't mean implementing every suggestion.
+Organizations that act consistently on feedback score highest -- but "acting on feedback" doesn't mean implementing every suggestion.
 It means closing the loop.
 Demonstrating genuine responsiveness even when you can't give workers exactly what they asked for.

 The Real Problem?
 Most Tools Create Connection Blockers.